noam546/PromotionsManagement/README-SearchAndFilter.md

 - **Backend Logic**: Your backend should search across `promotionName` and `userGroupName` fields
 - **Manual Updates**: Results update only when Apply button is clicked
 - **Empty Search**: Shows all promotions when search is empty
+- **No Results Handling**: Displays friendly message when no results are found
 - **URL Persistence**: Search term is saved in URL

 ### Type Filter